Sunjammer/FuseJS-ViewModel/README.md

 	var vm = ViewModel(module, { /* descriptor */ });

 A `ViewModel` is passed the current `module` to manage lifetimes of event listeners and observable subscriptions automatically.
-It also gives access to the root object `this` and other symbols injected, enables strict mode access to these symbols.
+It also gives access to the root object `this` and enables strict mode access to injected symbols.

 In a common and recommended UX markup scenario, each `ux:Class` has its own `ViewModel` in `<JavaScript>`, which makes up the entire `module.exports`.